What is diversity?

 Diversity encompasses qualities in three categories:

-- Human (race, gender, sexual orientation, ethnicity, age)
+- Human (race, gender, sexual orientation, ethnicity, age, gender identity or expression)

 - Cultural (language, religion, class, ethics, values)